CloudLabs-MOC/CloudLabs-SEED/Web Security/SQL Injection Attack/SQL-Injection-Attack.md

 not carefully constructed, SQL injection vulnerabilities can occur.
 SQL injection is one of the most common attacks on web applications.
 In this lab, we have created a web application that is vulnerable to the SQL injection attack.
 Our web application includes the common mistakes made by many web developers.
-Students’ goal is to find ways to exploit the SQL injection vulnerabilities, demonstrate the damage that can be achieved by the attack, and master the techniques that can help defend against such type of attacks.
+The student’s goal is to find ways to exploit the SQL injection vulnerabilities, demonstrate the damage that can be achieved by the attack, and master the techniques that can help defend against such types of attacks.
 This lab covers the following topics:

 - SQL statements: SELECT and UPDATE statements
 - SQL injection